Active shooter study: Semi-automatic rifles more deadly

-CHICAGO (AP) — Active shooters with semi-automatic rifles wound and kill twice as many people as those using non-automatic weapons, although chances of dying if hit in either type of assault are the same, a new analysis shows.
+CHICAGO (AP) — Active shooters with semi-automatic rifles wound and kill twice as many people as those using weapons that don't self-load, although chances of dying if hit in either type of assault are the same, a new analysis shows.

 Researchers examined FBI data on nearly 250 active shooter incidents in the United States since 2000.
 Almost 900 people were wounded and 718 were killed.